Joshinshaker-Tech/tp_cicd/docs/git_workflow.md

 a brief description of the issue being fixed.
 Example:
 <br /> `hotfix/#34_remote_code_execution`

 Hotfixes should be merged directly into production.
-They should also be merged into staging, to ensure that both branches are equal, but changes should go to production first.

 ## Commit Messages
 Commit messages are very important.
 They tell other developers what you did without